 - OPS Surgical, Anaesthetics and Procedural Services

-- general Surgery
+- o general surgery

 - preadmissions/Perioperative

-- oral Health
+- o oral health

 - OPS Women's, Newborn & Children's Services

 - gynaecology

-- antenatal
+- o antenatal

 - OPS Diagnostic and Subspecialty Services

 - o oncology

 - OPS Allied Health

 - physiotherapy

-Specific difficulties on the Gold Coast are:
+Specific challenges identified to impact CALD communities on the Gold Coast include availability, access of on-site Auslan and ASL interpreters.

-- availability

-- access of on-site Auslan

-- ASL interpreters

 The Translating and Interpreting service (TIS) is an interpreting service provided by the Department of Home Affairs for people who do not speak English and for agencies and business that need to communicate with their non-English speaking clients.
 The interpreting service aims to provide equitable access to key services for people with limited or no English language proficiency.

 Medical Practitioners (defined as general practitioners, nurse practitioners and approved medical specialist) are eligible for the free interpreting service and access to the medical practitioner line when providing services that are:

-- medicare-rebatable
+- Medicare-rebatable.

-- delivered in private practice
+- delivered in private practice,

-- provided to non-English speakers who are eligible for medicare
+- provided to non-English speakers who are eligible for Medicare.

 Pharmacies dispense medications that can be dangerous if taken incorrectly and information about medications can be complex.
-It's essential that people can communicate effectively with staff in pharmacies about the medications they are taking, how to take them correctly and any risk or side effects that may be associated.
+It is essential that people can communicate effectively with staff in pharmacies about the medications they are taking, how to take them correctly and any risk or side effects that may be associated.
 Using interpreters can also protect pharmacists from professional risk.

-Analysing 2019-20 data from TIS, there was a total of 1,007 translation services completed by general practitioners, specialist, pharmacy, and nurse practitioners on the Gold Coast.
-Of the 1,007 translation services delivered by TIS, 85 per cent (n=858) were completed by phone while 15 per cent (149) were completed on site.
+2019-20 data from TIS shows there was a total of 1,007 translation services completed by GPs, specialist, pharmacy, and nurse practitioners on the Gold Coast.
+Of those, 85% (n=858) were completed by phone while 15% (149) were completed on site.

-General practitioners had the largest usage by phone with 86 per cent (n=742), followed by specialist 12 per cent (n=104).
-For onsite services, specialist 54 per cent (n=80) had the largest usage followed by general practitioners 46 per cent (n=69).
+GPs had the largest usage by phone with 86% (n=742), followed by specialists with 12% (n=104).
+For onsite services, specialist had the largest usage (54%, n=80), followed by general practitioners with 46 % (n=69).

-Data from the 2016 census identified that there were 9,319 people living on the Gold Coast who did not speak English at home well or not at all15.
-Of the 1,007 TIS translation services that were delivered on the Gold Coast in 2019/20, 10.8 per cent of people who did not speak English at home well or not at all received translation services offered by TIS (Please note, one patient may use TIS services multiple times).
+Data from the 2021 census identified that there were 10,361 people living on the Gold Coast who did not speak English at home well or not at all14.
+Of the 1,007 TIS translation services that were delivered on the Gold Coast in 2019/20, 10.8% of people who did not speak English at home well or not at all received translation services offered by TIS (note, one patient may use TIS services multiple times).